MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-item-tracking.md

 ### <a name="assign-tracking-numbers-on-source-documents"></a>Assign tracking numbers on source documents

-In special situations for serial- or lot-numbered stock, specific serial or lot numbers are defined on the source document, such as a sales order, which the warehouse worker must respect during the outbound warehouse handling.
+In special situations for serial- or lot-numbered inventory, specific serial or lot numbers are defined on the source document, such as a sales order, which the warehouse worker must respect during the outbound warehouse handling.
 This may be because the customer requested a specific lot during the order process.
-When the stock pick or warehouse pick document is created from an outbound source document where serial or lot numbers are already defined, then all fields on the **Item Tracking Lines** page under the stock pick are locked for writing, except the **Qty. to Handle** field.
-In that case, the stock pick lines specify the item tracking numbers on individual take and place lines.
+When the inventory pick or warehouse pick document is created from an outbound source document where serial or lot numbers are already defined, then all fields on the **Item Tracking Lines** page under the inventory pick are locked for writing, except the **Qty. to Handle** field.
+In that case, the inventory pick lines specify the item tracking numbers on individual take and place lines.
 The quantity is already split into unique serial or lot number combinations because the sales order specifies the item tracking numbers to ship.

 ## <a name="to-handle-serial-and-lot-numbers-on-transfer-orders"></a>To handle serial and lot numbers on transfer orders